puppetlabs/puppet-docs/source/pe/3.7/install_lei_upgrade.markdown

 If you've installed additional dashboard workers, upgrade each one.

-SSH into each additional dashboard worker, and and run the following command:
+SSH into each additional dashboard worker, and run the following command:

   `curl -k https://<MASTER.EXAMPLE.COM>:8140/packages/current/upgrade.bash | sudo bash`